sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

 ---
 keyword: "$id"
 signature: "URI Reference"
-summary: 'The "$id" keyword declares an identifier for the schema and establishes the base URI for resolving other URI references within the schema.
-The "$id" keyword is resolved against the base URI of the overall object.'
+summary: 'The `$id` keyword declares an identifier for the schema and establishes the base URI for resolving other URI references within the schema.
+This keyword is resolved against the base URI of the overall object.'
 kind: ["identifier"]
 instance: ["any"]
 specification: "https://json-schema.org/draft/2020-12/json-schema-core.html#section-8.2.1"